victorberdugo1/Battleship/README.md

 From this option, the user can modify the ships of the game.
 Before this, they will need to identify themselves with a password of string type (e.g., "12345").
 The program will display the information of each ship and ask the user if they want to change it.

-The changes will be saved in the `barcos.txt` file, which must maintain the previously specified format.
+The changes will be saved in the `barq.txt` file, which must maintain the previously specified format.

 ### Show Statistics

 With this option, the `estadisticas.txt` file will be read, and the data will be displayed on the screen.

+### Exit

+With this option, the application ends with a message.